Founder & Chairman, Israel Ride

 Avigail Ben Yohanan comes from the world of informal education and logistics, and has a Masters Degree in environmental geography.
-A tenth-generation Jerusalemite, Avigail now lives on Kibbutz Ketura with her husband and daughter.
+A tenth-generation Jerusalemite, Avigail now lives on Kibbutz Ketura with her husband and daughters.
 She is loving the craziness of working on the Israel Ride and looks forward to meeting all the Riders who make it happen!

 Israel Ride Crew Leader